microsoft/vscode-react-native/test/smoke/docs/run-locally.md

 1. Launch Xcode and install additional required components when prompted.
 1. Run `sudo xcode-select -s /Applications/Xcode.app` in terminal
 1. Run `brew install carthage` in terminal (*required by Appium*)
-1. When the tests are being ran for the first time, you need to give permissions for `runsvc.sh` agent process for System Events.
-Request for the permissions will appear automatically during the tests, so you need to just press `Allow` button.
-This is required for `expo ios:install` command which runs graphical iOS simulator.

 ## Set up tests